-Avoid fads – just buy some seaweed – and enjoy it in soups, casseroles and juices!
+Avoid fads – just buy some seaweed with your grocery shopping – and enjoy it in soups, casseroles and juices!

 How To Buy Selenium

 Selenium is one of the lesser known minerals but is important in supporting our immune system.
-Best type of selenium to use is Selenomethionine which is a good all round antioxidant .
+As usual it comes in various forms and the best type of selenium to use is Selenomethionine which is a good all round antioxidant .

 In particular, it is part of an enzyme system which with vitamin E to protects cell membranes and protects the thyroid.